France in the American Revolutionary War

 Surrender of Lord Cornwallis, a painting by American artist John Trumbull depicting Cornwallis and his army (center) surrendering to French (left) and American (right) troops, at the conclusion of the Siege of Yorktown in 1781.

-French (left) and British ships (right) at the Battle of the Chesapeake off Yorktown in 1781; the outnumbered British fleet departed, leaving Cornwallis no choice but to capitulate.
+French (left) and British ships (right) at the Battle of the Chesapeake off Yorktown in 1781; the outnumbered British fleet was forced to withdraw as a result of the engagement, leaving Cornwallis no choice but to capitulate.

 French involvement in the American Revolutionary War of 1775–1783 began in 1776 when the Kingdom of France secretly shipped supplies to the Continental Army of the Thirteen Colonies upon its establishment in June 1775.
-France was a long-term historical rival with the Kingdom of Great Britain, from which the Thirteen Colonies were attempting to separate.
+France was a rival of the Kingdom of Great Britain, from which the Thirteen Colonies were attempting to separate.
 Having lost its own North American colony to Britain in the Seven Years' War, France sought to weaken Britain by helping the American insurgents.

 A Treaty of Alliance between the French and the Continental Army followed in 1778, which led to French money, matériel and troops being sent to the United States.
 An ignition of a global war with Britain started shortly thereafter.
 Subsequently, Spain and the Dutch Republic also began to send assistance, which, along with other political developments in Europe, left the British with no allies during the conflict (excluding the Hessian mercenaries).
-Spain openly declared war in 1779, Spain joined its ally France in the war (but did not make a formal treaty with the Americans), and war between the British and Dutch followed soon after.
+Spain openly declared war in 1779, joining the war as an ally of France as no formal treaty was brokered with the Americans; and war between the British and Dutch followed soon after.

 France's direct help was a major and decisive contribution towards the United States' eventual victory and independence in the war.
 However, as a cost of participation in the war, France accumulated over 1 billion livres in debt, which significantly strained the nation's finances.
-The French government's failure to control spending (in combination with other factors) led to unrest in the nation, which eventually culminated in a revolution a few years after the conflict between the US and Great Britain concluded.
+The French government's failure to control spending (in combination with other factors) led to unrest in the nation, which eventually culminated in a revolution six years after the conflict between the US and Great Britain concluded.
 Relations between France and the United States thereafter deteriorated, leading to the Quasi-War in 1798.